amortensen/dots-protocol/draft-mortensen-dots-protocol.md

 ### {+dataroot}/sessions

 The /sessions endpoint is a read-only resource from which the DOTS client may request the status of signaling sessions.

+#### GET {+dataroot}/sessions

 The DOTS client requests the list of signaling sessions by issuing a GET for the /sessions resource:

 ~~~~~
-    GET /dots/v1/sessions HTTP/1.1
+    GET /dots/v1/data/sessions HTTP/1.1
     Host: dots-server.example.com
     Accept: application/json
 ~~~~~